 Bike Walk Zone

-Heavily-trafficked parts of campus, such as the HUB Lawn and environs, are a designated Bike Walk Zone, which means that bikes are to be walked when pedestrians are present.
+Heavily-trafficked parts of campus, such as the HUB Lawn, are a designated Bike Walk Zone.
+This means that bikes must be walked when pedestrians are present.
 Violators can be issued a $25 citation.
 A map showing the Bike Walk Zone is below.

 Burke Gilman Trail best practices

 - Always stay to the right on the trail.